Holistic Travel

 We prioritise the planet and the people and by engaging with the local communities we can reduce tourism leakage.

 When we travel better, we give more than we take.
-At Chicken Feet Travels, conservation means more than protecting nature—it means empowering the people who live the closet to it.
+At Chicken Feet Travels, conservation means more than protecting nature—it means empowering the people who live the closest to it.

 In the remote corners we travel to, tourism can be a lifeline.
-Jin has seen it firsthand,: responsible travel funds children’s education, puts food on tables, and saved lives by providing more cash and access to healthcare.
+Jin has seen it firsthand: responsible travel funds children’s education, puts food on tables, and saves lives by providing more cash and access to healthcare.

 And no, it’s not about volunteering.
-It’s not about planting trees for a day and flying home. it’s about the small decisions we make.
+It’s not about planting trees for a day and flying home.
+It’s about the small decisions we make.
 Choosing the cafe that supports remote villages to grow shade grown coffee.
-Choosing to go where most don’t to support small communities trying to rise above subsistence farming or fishing.
+Choosing to go where most don’t with the intention to support small communities trying to rise above subsistence farming or fishing.
 Choosing truly sustainable hotels taking responsibility of the neighbourhood and land they moved into.

 If we had to sum up Chicken Feet Travels in one word, it would be this: conservation.